lakes-legendaries/litmon/docsrc/quickstart.rst

       python -m pip install --upgrade pip
       python -m pip install -r requirements.txt

 #.
+If you are not the original author of this package, please update the
+   :code:`user::email` field in :code:`config/std.yaml`.
+If you are not using this package for its original purpose, please update the :code:`user::tool` field.
+These can be set to any arbitrary value, and are supplied to the PubMed API on each query.

+#.
 For this pipeline to work, you will need a list of positive (target)
    articles to use as training data.